Kiesen/socat/README.md

 docker build -t YOUR-TAG .
 ```

-Docker will now create an new image with all dependencies.
+Docker will now create a new image with all dependencies.
 The standard execuation behavior is to run all unittests.
 If you want to enter the docker container you could execute the following command

 ```